Game-Theoretic Semantics for Alternating-Time Temporal Logic

-The following correspondence between the winning time labels of $\ctr$ and $\octr$ will be the key for proving determinacy of bounded embedded games.
-The key idea for proving the next proposition is similar as for the Gale-Stewart Theorem.
+The correspondence in the following proposition between the winning time labels of $\ctr$ and $\octr$ will be the key for proving determinacy of bounded embedded games.
+The main idea for proving the proposition is similar to the one in the standard proof of the Gale-Stewart Theorem.

 \begin{proposition} Let $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ be an embedded game.
 Then for each state $q\in\St$ and each ordinal $\tlim<\tlimbound$, it holds that $ \mathcal{L}_{\ctr}(q)\!=\!\tlim \text{ iff } \mathcal{L}_{\octr}(q)\!=\!\tlim $ \end{proposition}